The Grand Tour

 Bulifon’s guide gives us an early glimpse of Baia, with the Aragonese castle on the left and the ‘Temple of Venus’ visible by the bay.

 At Baia there are three major Roman bath complexes, each distinguished by a conspicuously large, domed rotunda.
-These were about all that was obviously visible and these rotunda were erroneously described in the seventeenth century as the ‘Temple of Venus’, the ‘Temple of Diana’ and ‘Temple of Mercury’.
-They are all bath houses, not temples, even though some maps persist in calling them temples even today.
+These were about all that was obviously visible and these rotundas were erroneously described in the seventeenth century as the ‘Temple of Venus’, the ‘Temple of Diana’ and ‘Temple of Mercury’.
+They are all bath houses, not temples, even though some maps and local signs persist in calling them temples even today.

 The Roman baths are not the earliest buildings at Baia.
 As this website hopes to point out, the Greeks inhabited this area of Italy long before the Romans conquered it.